A Note from the Chair

 Does the program continually strive to evolve and improve and maintain lengthy accreditation cycles?

 Answer: The majority of programs have three years of accreditation or greater.
 Inquire what their recent citations were and what steps have been taken to address the recent citations.
 We have previously enjoyed four, four-year cycles of ACGME accreditation and in January 2012 were given five years of accreditation, without any citations.
-Our Faculty meet monthly to make sure that the educational experience provided to our residents is the best possible.
+Our faculty meets monthly to make sure that the educational experience provided to our residents is the best possible.

 Is the program nurturing?